Crappy presentations logo

 When you don’t have to re-explain a confusing graph or re-read a wall of text, you naturally stay more fluid and confident on stage.

 Ever notice how some speakers walk on stage looking like they own it?
 Chances are, it’s not just their charisma.
-It’s also because they trust their materials.
+It’s also because they trust their materials and have rehearsed them well.
+That mental calmness shines through when you know how to deliver a presentation effectively.
+Presentation delivery is also a skill that needs to be learned for mastering stage presence.

 Maybe you’re thinking: